klkkong/sphere/README.rst

 stiffnesses specified in `k_n` and `k_t`.

-2016-08-14: Dirichlet and von Neumann horizontal boundary conditions implemented for the fluid in the Darcy fluid solver.
+2016-08-14: Dirichlet and von Neumann horizontal boundary conditions implemented in addition to horizontal periodicity for the Darcian fluid solver.

 2015-09-06: A new flux boundary condition has been added to the Darcy fluid solver.